WRYD: History

 In August 2003, the station's longtime owner, Southeastern Broadcasting Company, Inc., reached an agreement to sell WEZZ to Great South RFDC, LLC.
 The deal was approved by the FCC on October 30, 2003, and the transaction was consummated on November 28, 2003.
 In January 2007, this station was acquired by Great South Wireless LLC from Great South RFDC LLC as part of a six station deal for a reported total sale price of $100 plus an assumption of certain debts and obligations.

 Effective July 23, 2018, TBTA Ministries closed on the purchase of the then-WHPH from Great South Wireless for $525,000.
 The following day, the new owners changed the station's format from oldies to Christian rock, branded as "Revocation Radio".
 The call letters were switched to WRYD on July 31, 2018.

 On January 30, 2025, WRYD flipped from Christian rock to American Family Radio's format of Christian talk and teaching.
-Programs are hosted by James Dobson, Jim Daly, David Jeremiah, Nancy DeMoss Wolgemuth and Adrian Rogers.